highbyte/dotnet-6502/docs/systems/c64/libraries.md

 `$3FFF` (`$39FF` with ECM) in black over the background colour.
-The VIC-II keeps that state per line for the legacy pixel generator and the bus stalls; the sequencer pixel generator runs the chip's counters cycle by cycle after the VIC-II article's rules: the bad line condition (raster line $30-$F7, its low three bits equal to YSCROLL as it is in that cycle, DEN seen during line $30) is evaluated every cycle, cycle 14 loads the video counter and resets the row counter on a condition, a condition in any cycle puts the sequencer in display state and one in cycles 12-54 starts the video matrix fetches, whose first three read $FF while the CPU still holds the bus, and cycle 58 ends a row after its eighth line unless a condition keeps the display going.
+The VIC-II keeps that state per line for the legacy pixel generator and the bus stalls; the sequencer pixel generator runs the chip's counters cycle by cycle after the VIC-II article's rules: the bad line condition (raster line $30-$F7, its low three bits equal to YSCROLL as it is in that cycle, DEN seen in a cycle of line $30 up to the one the write lands in) is evaluated every cycle, cycle 14 loads the video counter and resets the row counter on a condition, a condition in any cycle puts the sequencer in display state from the cycle after it (the g-access of the cycle itself is still an idle one, and reads `$38FF` rather than `$3FFF`, as the 6569 and 6567R8 do) and one in cycles 12-54 starts the video matrix fetches, whose first three read $FF while the CPU still holds the bus, and cycle 58 ends a row after its eighth line unless a condition keeps the display going.
+A DEN bit set partway through line $30 therefore decides between a normal row, a row whose counter reset was missed and a row shifted by a column, by the cycle the write lands in.
 That is what makes the DMA delay (a bad line condition created in the middle of a line shifts the screen right by a column per cycle), linecrunch, doubled rows and FLD come out as on hardware.
 Running every cycle of every line makes an opened border, where the whole line is output, about twice the work